Baking and Pastry Arts FAQ's

 - Baking and Pastry Arts classes are taught in a sequence where each class builds on the previous class.

-- Get a "jump start" on your Associate's degree by completing the general education core requirements:
+- 3. What should I do in the meantime?
+Get a "jump start" on your Associate's degree by completing the general education core requirements:

 - ENG 111 Expository Writing